 UltraMod 4

-Well then: twelve years on since I last updated the hardware, it is finally time for another version of the UltraMod.
-I guess what triggered it was that silicon has moved on enough that I could do what I always wanted from the beginning: totally replace the EPROM/Flash chip holding the ECU fimware with a processor that was fast enough to just pretend that it was an EPROM.
+Twelve years on since I last updated the hardware, it was finally time for another version of the UltraMod.
+The trigger was that silicon had moved on enough that I could do what I always wanted from the beginning: totally replace the EPROM/Flash chip holding the ECU fimware with a processor that was fast enough to just pretend that it was an EPROM.
 That would make ECU firmware updates trivial, as easy as updating the new processor's flash memory.
 To that end, the good people at Raspberry Pi Foundation had introduced the RP2040, a dual-core ARM M0+ processor chip for $1.
 That opened to door to all kinds of possibilities.
 The one that intrigued me the most is that because of the shared memory model between the two cores, it would mean that one core could potentially update the ECU tables used by the other core while the ECU was operating.
 In other words, it would theoretically be possible to adjust tuning parameters while literally driving down the road.

 The new version got a major revision number bump from V3 to V4.
 The big changes: